wp-plugins/os-integration/readme.txt

 * Initial code.

 == Upgrade Notice ==
-= 1.6 =
+= 1.8 =
-* If you have used the sidebar widget you'll have to re-add it to your sidebar as the internal widget name has change (sorry, unavoidable).
-Also if you have styled the widget the new class name will be 'widget_osintegration_widget' instead of 'os_integraton_show_widget'.
+* If you have upgraded to WordPress 4.3, OS Integration will override the Site Icon's settings and strip the meta information from the page headers.
+If you wish to use WordPress 4.3's Site Icons, you can override this behaviour in the OS Integration advanced settings page.

 == Roadmap ==
 * Add featured image support to live tile custom xml.